musa-zulu/MySpace/README.md

     MyOfficeSpace API solution is built on Onion Architecture with all essential feature using .NET Core!

   <br/>
-      Trello board for user stories can be found here:
+      Trello board for user stories can be found here: (coming soon)
     <br />
   </p>
 </p>